GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

     # TYPE slot_top gauge
     slot_top  9.8331553e7

-where
+where,
   - `count_of_tracelogs`, of type `counter`, is counting the log messages received from the sampling nodes; it's not too useful but can serve as a "proof of life."
   - `propDelays`, of type `histogram`, is recording for all peers, the time since slot start (delay) at which the sampling node learns that a peer sees a new header.
   - `slot_top`, of type `gauge`, is the highest slot number for the blocks